 A system is a set of things — people, organizations, the environment or whatever — that works together in such a way that they produce their own pattern of behaviour over time.
 The system works to achieve an objective.
 For example, we can think of the way that we access food in Vancouver as a food system.
 We can think of the way that people attend school as an education system.
 The city government that makes our laws is a government system.
 Systems are part of our everyday lives and make important decisions on how we live.

 Resilience BC Anti-Racism Network Spoke

-In July, 2020 CNH was designated as a spoke in the Resilience BC Network (weblink coming soon).
+In July, 2020 CNH was designated as a spoke in the Resilience BC Anti-Racism Network.
 We are supporting anti-racism and anti-hate work throughout Vancouver.